 He holstered his gun, pulled her up off the high stool she sat on and leaned her over the table, doing a quick search.
 Meanwhile, Jeff raised the lid of the computer.
-"Interesting," he said, before he moved his hands quickly over the keys and scanning pages.
+"Interesting," he said, before he moved his hands quickly over the keys.

 "You have no warrant to do that," she protested.